Kev98710/DeveLanCacheUI_Frontend_shrinked/README.md

 # DeveLanCacheUI_Frontend_Shrinked
-This is a fork of unterlying DeveLanCacheUI_Frontend.
+This is a fork of underlying DeveLanCacheUI_Frontend.

 I have shrinked the Frontend to only Display the Service Download stats.
 In my case to use it for digital signage integration.